Keat Hwa Secondary School: Grand Festival

 Grand Festival was one of the biggest events of the celebrations.
 The Opening Ceremony with the participants of more than 1000 students, consisting different clubs and societies, uniformed units, boards of directors from 6 schools and also the alumni of Keat Hwa.
 Before the opening ceremony, a parade was held where all the teams marched from the oldest school building, Keat Hwa (S) to Keat Hwa Secondary School.
 The parade was the only major procession held in the city of Alor Setar in the last few decades to celebrate the anniversary of a school.
 The journey was roughly 5 kilometres and it caught the attention of the citizens of Alor Setar.
 Some even joined the parade which ended at the Keat Hwa Secondary School.
 The whole journey was held successfully with the help of the Malaysian police and the paramilitary civil volunteer corps controlling the traffic in the city.

 A torch tower was designed and built for the opening ceremony with more than a million can tabs weighing more than 1100 kg.
 The preparation of the torch tower involved the participation of all students, teachers and alumni of Keat Hwa Secondary School.
 The achievement was recorded into the Malaysia Book of Records.

 Grand Expo

 Grand Expo was another huge event in the 3-day celebration.
 Besides booths, there were performances such as Chinese Orchestra, Wushu, cheer leadings, street dances, concerts and night markets, which added colour to the spirited celebration.

-The Malaysian Prime Minister, Dato' Sri Najib Razak also attended the opening ceremony of the Grand Expo.
-Together with him included the then Minister in the Prime Minister's Department, Tan Sri Dr. Koh Tsu Koon, the then Minister of Housing and Local Government, Dato' Chor Chee Heung and the then Home Minister, Datuk Seri Panglima Hishammuddin Hussein.
-Other government officers were also present.